How to improve your sleep when the little one is down

-Instead of trying to fall right to sleep after the sometimes hectic times of caring for your little one, you can instead take a few minutes to help yourself
+Instead of trying to fall right to sleep after the sometimes hectic times of caring for your little one, you can instead take a few minutes to help

-transition into a relaxed state so you can fall asleep more easily.
+yourself transition into a relaxed state so you can fall asleep more easily.

 Take turns with a partner

 If you have a partner helping you to care for your little one, it can also make a big difference to take turns waking up.
-Of course, there are some things
+Of course, there are some

-helping you feel more rested.
+difference in helping you feel more rested.